The Best MIDI Keyboards

 Best MIDI keyboards for performance and control

 Producers who want deep mixing and clip control should consider grid-and-key combos.
-The Novation Launchkey and the keyboard members of Native Instruments’ ecosystem shine here, while pad-focused players sometimes pair a small keyboard with a dedicated pad grid.
+The Novation Launchkey and the keyboard members of Native Instruments’ ecosystem shine here, while pad-focused players sometimes pair a small keyboard with a dedicated MIDI pad controller.
 Think about whether you’re primarily playing notes, launching clips, or mixing — and weight your choice accordingly.

 Where a MIDI keyboard fits in your studio